owowed/owowed-userscripts/README.md

 - [Violentmonkey](https://violentmonkey.github.io/)
 - [Greasemonkey](https://www.greasespot.net/)

-Once you have a userscript manager installed, choose one of the userscript available below under [Available Userscripts][available-userscripts], and simply click the `Install` button.
+Once you have a userscript manager installed, choose one of the userscript available below under [Available Userscripts](#available-userscripts), and simply click the `Install` button.
 Your userscript manager should automatically detect the file and prompt you to install it.

 ## Available Userscripts